jerrylovepizza/SRoom/README.md

 # SRoom : Real Estate Web Site.

 SRoom is a web application that makes it easy to create your own Real Estate website.

+### Description
 SRoom  trys to make it as easy as possible for users to update their properties, especially when they need a multi-lingual experience.
 The reasons why SRoom may be a good fit for you are outlined below:

 Translate your properties and pages in multiple languages.
 Track prospects and potential buyers.